Thyroxine/DeeplyTough-compose/README.md

 Edit command in YAML file for you needs.

 ## Run as a service
+You can run program in background, and it will restart automatically if failed.
 ### Start execution
 ```bash
 docker-compose -f docker-compose-batch.yml up -d